dominikapap/Coffeeroasters-FM/README.md

 - [Responsive Typography](https://www.youtube.com/watch?v=VQraviuwbzU) - This helped optimize headers font sizes across different devices.
 I really liked this pattern and will use it going forward.

+- [How to Fix Issues With CSS Position Sticky Not Working?](https://www.designcise.com/web/tutorial/how-to-fix-issues-with-css-position-sticky-not-working) - This helped me made css position:sticky work in flexbox.

 ## Author